The Shaw Story

 Some plays developed and produced at The Shaw include Susan Coyne’s adaptation of Chekhov’s Three Sisters, produced at the Festival Theatre in 2003; Ann-Marie MacDonald’s Belle Moral was workshopped by Acting Ensemble members, at the same time she was completing final drafts of the play, and was presented as part of the 2005 and 2008 seasons; Morris Panych’s Hotel Peccadillo, an adaptation of the Georges Feydeau and Maurice Desvallières farce L’Hôtel du Libre-Échange, and the Paul Sportelli and Jay Turvey musical Tristan were both presented in 2007; Ferenc Molnár’s The President, adapted by Morwyn Brebner, appeared to sold-out audiences in 2008 and made its second Shaw Festival appearance in 2011; and a new translation by Linda Gaboriau of Michel Tremblay’s Albertine in Five Times was workshopped and produced in 2009.Last season for The Shaw’s 50th season, two new works were presented: Paul Sportelli and Jay Turvey’s new musical, Maria Severa, which has been in development for the past four years; along with Michael Healey’s new adaptation of Shaw’s On the Rocks.
 Projects currently in development include an adaptation by shortlisted Siminovitch Prize nominee Robert Chafe of The Colony of Unrequited Dreams.
 The Shaw is also working with playwright Michel Marc Bouchard and Governor General’s Literary Award nominees Brendan Gall, on his adaptation of La Jalousie by Sacha Guitry, and Erin Shields, on her adaptation of Kate Chopin’s The Awakening.
-John Murrell’s re-conceptualization of Shaw’s Geneva, now known as Peace in Our Times: A Comedy, will have its world premiere at the Festival this season.
+John Murrell’s re-conceptualization of Shaw’s Geneva, now known as Peace in Our Times: A Comedy, had its world premiere at the Festival in 2013.

 We believe the more you know about theatre, the more you will enjoy it.
 We encourage students to attend the theatre through discounted student tickets and complimentary study guides, backstage tours and chats.
 For the public, The Shaw provides free enrichment programs, such as pre-show chats at the Festival Theatre, Tuesday Q&A in all three theatres, Saturday Conversations, and Sunday Coffee Concerts.
 Seminars and workshops are also available.